headsupdev/license/Readme.md

     mvn exec:java -Dexec.args="genkeys"

-Then we can create a basic license - here you would like to override the main create() method to add your own properties
+Then we can create a basic license by default it asks who to license to - here you would like to override the main create() method to add your own properties

     mvn exec:java -Dexec.args="create"